abhinavbammidi1401/Projects/RestaurantManagementSystem/README.md

 ## Execute
 java -jar RMS_GUI.jar

+As long as you have the latest version of Java and JDK, you should be able to run it without any problems.

 ## Login
 You can use test data for the first time.
 You can add new staff when you log in as manager.
 Manager : Id-1000, Password-9999